 Bad Policy, Inept Performance: TennCare’s Management Track Record

-On November 20, 2019, Tennessee submitted to the federal Centers for Medicare and Medicaid Services (CMS) a request for a federal waiver that would convert the state’s Medicaid managed care program, known as TennCare, into the nation’s first Medicaid block grant.
+Alone among all of the states, Tennessee has aggressively pursued a federal waiver that would convert the state’s Medicaid managed care program, known as TennCare, into the nation’s first Medicaid block grant.
 The state demands the removal of what it describes as the “unnecessary administrative burdens” of federal regulation and oversight.
 Tennessee claims that, with the necessary flexibility, it can be trusted to design and run its Medicaid program “in a way that better meets the needs of its members.”
-To that end, the proposed waiver would give TennCare a blank check to “Modify enrollment processes, service delivery system, and comparable program elements without the need for a demonstration amendment.”
+To that end, TennCare has sought a blank check to “Modify enrollment processes, service delivery system, and comparable program elements without the need for a demonstration amendment.”

 To justify its sweeping demand, the state points to “a demonstrated history of effective administration of its managed care program” that is claimed to prove that federal oversight and regulation are superfluous and wasteful.
 Unfortunately, Tennessee’s record demonstrates just the opposite.
 For many years, TennCare has been noteworthy for its damaging combination of poor policy and inept administration.
 The program’s “demonstrated history” proves the need for more, not less, federal oversight of TennCare’s enrollment processes and service delivery system.